cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 ..
 Analysis information will be exportable from CAP to generate a status report or a framework for the analysis note.
 Exporting a record underlies the same restrictions as accessing the record.

+.. _project-reuse:

 4. Reproduce and Rerun
 ----------------------

 In CAP analyses information is preserved with the aim of reproducible research.
-Rerunning an analysis is one aspect of this we are addressing through links to related projects like REANA and RECAST (see :doc:`this list <../reference-guide/terms>` for a short information on these projects).
+Rerunning an analysis is one aspect of this we are addressing through links to related projects like REANA and RECAST (see :doc:`this list <../community/related-projects>` for a short information on these projects).

 ..
 Analysis Environment Preservation
 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Analysis Take-over
 .. ~~~~~~~~~~~~~~~~~~

+.. _project-imagine:

 5. Imagine...
 -------------